Python-SIP/sip/docs/directives.rst

 This sub-directive is used in the declaration of a C++ class variable or C structure member to specify handwritten code to convert it to a Python object.
 It is usually used to handle types that SIP cannot deal with automatically.

+When targeting ABI v14 it can also be used with global variables.

 The following variables are made available to the handwritten code: